Valysa/Tetris/README.md

   Time :

-    Be carefull, you only have 18 seconds to press 'v' If you go over this time limit the first moove you will not be played and the piece will fall instantly Each 10 turns the time you got to press 'v' drops by one second Scores :
+    Be carefull, you only have 18 seconds to press 'v' The time limit can't go below 4 seconds though
+    If you go over this time limit the first moove you do will not be played and the piece will fall instantly Each 10 turns the time you got to press 'v' drops by one second Scores :